A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Gravitational lensing mass modeling

 \subsection{Cluster member galaxies}

 Due to the fortunate availability of multiple data sets for this cluster, we use several methods to assemble a catalog of cluster members in a hierarchical way.

 First, we include all galaxies that have spectroscopic redshifts at the cluster redshift from the MUSE sample of MACS0600 \citep[][]{laporte21b,fujimoto21} and the DEIMOS observations which extend further out into the eastern part of the cluster (see section~\ref{sec:DEIMOS}).
-The distribution of spectroscopic redshifts of the cluster member galaxies and the cluster redshift $z_{\mathrm{d}}$ are shown in Fig.~\ref{fig:cluster_members}.
-We note that the spectroscopic redshifts of the cluster members slightly depart from the cluster redshift of $z_{\mathrm{d}}=0.46$ as reported from the MACS sample in \citet{ebeling01} based on \textit{Keck} spectroscopy of the suspected brightest cluster galaxy (BCG).
+The DEIMOS cluster members were selected based on their colors in the UH 2.2\,m telescope imaging and we refer the reader to \citet{fujimoto21} for the MUSE spectroscopic cluster member selection.
+The combined samples contain 67 spectroscopic cluster members.
+The distribution of spectroscopic redshifts of the cluster member galaxies and the cluster redshift $z_{\mathrm{d}}=0.432$ (see below) are shown in Fig.~\ref{fig:cluster_members}.
+While the redshift distribution shown in Fig.~\ref{fig:cluster_members} hints that there may be two distinct over-densities of galaxies at slightly different redshifts, we find the DEIMOS cluster members with $\langle z\rangle=0.445$ to be uniformly distributed across the field.
+This rather suggests that MACS0600 is a large single cluster with some elongation along the line of sight.
+We also note that the spectroscopic redshifts of the cluster members slightly depart from the cluster redshift of $z_{\mathrm{d}}=0.46$ as reported from the MACS sample in \citet{ebeling01}.
+This redshift was solely based on ground-based imaging and spectroscopy of the suspected brightest cluster galaxy (BCG) and therefore relatively uncertain.
 Averaging over all spectroscopically confirmed cluster members, we find an updated cluster redshift of $z_{\mathrm{d}}=0.432\pm0.007$ which we will use throughout the rest of this study.

-Next, we complement this spectroscopic sample with cluster members photometrically selected as lying in the cluster's red sequence in a color-magnitude analysis.
+Next, we complement this spectroscopic sample with cluster members photometrically selected as lying in the cluster's red sequence in a color-magnitude analysis \citep[e.g.][]{repp18}.
 We first include the cluster member catalog selected by the red sequence in the RELICS HST catalogs of MACS0600 which was already used in the previous SL models of the cluster \citep[][]{laporte21b,fujimoto21}.
 These cluster members, along with the spectroscopically selected ones, are then cross-matched with our GMOS catalogs which enables us to calibrate the cluster's red-sequence in $g-r$ color-space.
 We then select galaxies with \textit{r}-band magnitudes $m_{r}<24$ and within $g-r=\pm0.3$ of the thus defined red sequence as shown in Fig.~\ref{fig:red-sequence}.